rubenwardy/minetest_modding_book/_en/players/hud.md

 ```

 The `hud_change` method takes the element ID, the property to change, and the new
 value.
-The above call changes the `text` property from "Hello World" to "Test".
+The above call changes the `text` property from "Hello World" to "New text".

 This means that doing the `hud_change` immediately after the `hud_add` is
 functionally equivalent to the following, in a rather inefficient way: